CHITHIRALA/gcd/CodeBook.md

 Output file: MeanSDofMeasures.txt
 It contains 180 rows and 80 observations.
 30 Subjects with each performing 6 activities

-Read "ReadMe.MD" for more information on the steps performed to create the data.
+Read "ReadMe.MD" for more information on the steps performed to create the data

 ========================================================
 Variables in the tidy data set